KingofPythonn/Bootstrap-responsive2094/README.md

 # Bootstrap Responsive Gaming Website

-This repository is for practicing Bootstrap for a gaming website.
+This repository is for practicing Bootstrap for a gaming website. s

 ## Attention